-With so many different job roles out there, it can be tricky to find the right one for you.
-However, one of the easiest ways to decide what you want your next career to be is to take a closer look at your skills and attributes.
+However, a helpful way to start thinking about what your next career move could be, is to take a closer look at your skills and attributes.
 By identifying which of these are transferable, you may start to see that you have more in common with some roles than you initially thought.

 To help get you started, we’ve pulled together a list of 8 transferable skills that employers commonly look for when hiring across a range of different roles.